 3. Hiking – Meditative and Fun

 Hiking offers the opportunity to take your time while enjoying the scenery.
-Hiking in nature is a wonderful experience.
+Additionally, hiking in nature is a wonderful experience.
 You get to spend a lot of calories without actually noticing it because you’ll be too busy exploring the surroundings and soaking it all in.
 This type of outdoor activity is especially beneficial for those who are feeling depressed or sad.
 When you expose yourself to nature: the trees, the flowers, the natural sounds, you will create a connection to it all, calming your mind and letting go of the worries.

 4. Swimming – Give in To the Water